dvhdr/launchpad-pro/README.md

 # API
 The most crucial parts of the API are:

-- Recieving messages from the pads and buttons
+- Receiving messages from the pads and buttons
 - Writing colours to the LEDs
 - Sending and receiving messages from the MIDI ports
 - Receiving a tick message to drive timer based code